Dorea Potter, Charlus Potter, and Canon

 When I was seventeen I got a place of my own – after that I looked after myself.
 I was always welcome at Mr. and Mrs. Potter’s for Sunday lunch, though (pages 103-4, UK paperback).

 An even bigger problem with this theory is the birth date.
-This is was JKR said of James’ parents last year, in the famous Interview:
+This is what J.K.
+Rowling said of James’s parents last year, in the famous Interview:

 James’s parents were elderly, were getting on a little when he was born, which explains the only child, very pampered, had-him-late-in-life-so-he’s-an-extra-treasure, as often happens, I think.
 They were old in wizarding terms, and they died.
 They succumbed to a wizarding illness.